GVR Report cover Electric Vehicle Charging Infrastructure Market Size, Share & Trends Report

 Application Insights

-This charging station will enable visitors to PUD’s Newport Administration Building to charge their electric cars for free.
-Vehicle charger manufacturers are now focusing on the development of residential and commercial EV chargers to ensure higher availability and increased vehicle range.
-OEMs are collaborating with EV manufacturers, charging network operators, corporates, and utility service providers to deploy fast-charging stations to expand their geographical presence and to enable cost-effective deployment of the EV charging network.
+The residential segment is anticipated to expand at a steady CAGR over the forecast period.
+The segment is further bifurcated into private houses and apartments/societies.
+Vehicle charger manufacturers are now focusing on developing residential EV chargers to ensure higher availability and increased vehicle range.
+OEMs are partnering with charging network operators, EV manufacturers, utility service providers, and corporations to deploy fast-charging stations to increase their geographical presence and enable cost-effective EV charging network deployment.

 Regional Insights

-Electric Vehicle (EV) Charging Infrastructure Market Trends, by Region, 2023 - 2030
+Electric Vehicle Charging Infrastructure Market Trends, by Region, 2025 - 2030

 • ChargePoint, Inc.